 We would like to ask you to make a contribution towards the cost of your child’s weekly sessions if you are able to.
 We are committed to providing counselling free of charge because we understand that illness can cause financial difficulties.
 We rely entirely on donations from individuals, community fundraising and support from grant-making trusts to offer this service.
-We receive no NHS funding.
+We receive no NHS or central government funding.
 To make a contribution please talk to your counsellor or make a donation via the website.

 Can I find out more without committing my child to receiving counselling?

 Yes, the children’s counsellor will be happy to ring you for an informal discussion.
 Please call the WHY office on 01373 455 255 and leave a message with your contact telephone number.